sandeepkasaragod/RAGE-workshop/day4/bioinformatics_pipeline/running_bioinfo_pipeline-1.md

 names.

 <b> Modules: </b> All the sub workflow's are stored here, enabling in
-easy maintanance, replacement and troubleshooting.
+easy maintenance, replacement and troubleshooting.

 <b> Raw files: </b> It is recommended to store the raw fast5/pod5 files
-inside raw_file directory to keep the well organized project directory.
+inside raw file directory to keep the well-organized project directory.
-Althought program can accept the raw_files from any directory.
+Although program can accept the raw files from any directory.

 <b> Scripts: </b> Any programs/scripts used in the workflow, other than
 *.nf are saved in this directory.

-<b> Results: </b> All the workflow outputs are stored here in a sub-folders.
+<b> Results: </b> All the workflow outputs are stored here in a sub-folder.
 This directory is generated during the workflow run.
-It can be "results" or "analysis" or in other names (as per the user defination).
+It can be "results" or "analysis" or in other names (as per the user definition).

 Tree structure below may give you a better idea of how the files are organized in Artic-nf.